 If you have a ductless/central air conditioning system, lizards and other critters can sometimes go into your indoor unit and make for an unpleasant experience.

-You will need to locate the exact duct from where the stench is erupting, use a screw diver to remove the cover and then carefully remove the carcass.
-It can be tricky if you don’t see the dead animal in sight, keep a torch in quick reach.
+You will need to locate the exact duct from where the stench is erupting, use a screw driver to remove the cover, and then carefully remove the carcass.
+It can be tricky if the dead animal is not in sight.
+Keep a torch in quick reach.
 Once removed, gently wipe the area clean and make sure it is dry.
-It is recommended to have your duct work checked to ensure nothing is damaged and seal any points of entry.
+It is recommended to have your ductwork checked to ensure nothing is damaged and seal any entry points.

 Another reason for such a smell can be dirty filters.
-If you are living in a hot and humid climate, and turn your AC on after a long period of time, moisture can accumulate in your filters.
+If you live in a hot and humid climate and turn your AC on after a long period of time, moisture can accumulate in your filters.

 Be Sure to Take Precautions Before Doing a DIY

-If you do feel qualified enough yourself to do a DIY, be sure you have thoroughly gone over the maintenance and operating manuals of your air conditioner, and have the right set of tools for the job.
-Turn off the main power supply to your AC and have proper personal protective equipment (PPE) at hand.
+If you do feel qualified enough to do a DIY, be sure you have thoroughly gone over your air conditioner’s maintenance and operating manuals.
+Then collect the right set of tools for the job.
+Finally, turn off the main power supply to your AC and have proper personal protective equipment (PPE) at hand.